pivotal-cf/docs-build-service/installing.md

         -m /tmp/relocated.json
     ```
    `installation-name` this is the unique name for the Build Service installation.
-   This name can be used after for upgrading Pivotal Build Service in the cluster `kubectl` is pointing at
+   This name can be used after installation for upgrading Pivotal Build Service in the cluster `kubectl` is pointing at

     One can avoid creating a `parameters.json` file and set parameter values explicitly during the install.
-The install command would look as below.
+For example:
     ```bash
     duffle install <installation-name> -c /tmp/credentials.yml  \
         --set domain=<BUILD_SERVICE_DOMAIN> \